amrobbins/Thor/docs/design/ragged_support_contract.md

   contents;
 - `max_values_per_row`, when present, is placement-time capacity metadata and every logical row length must fit it;
+- the complete host offsets vector is the authoritative runtime row partition;
+  `active_value_count` and `max_active_row_length` are derived from it and cannot be published independently;
-- runtime caches such as the host active-value count are derived from the canonical offsets allocation and are never serialized as model state.
+- the offsets tensor is an execution representation of that host partition and runtime host partition state is never serialized as model state.

 Nested ragged ranks are outside this contract.
 A future nested/jagged tensor abstraction must not silently change the meaning of the existing rank-1 type.